vincentDcmps/nomad-image-updater/readme.md

 #### remoteCustomOption

-array containg a map of two following value:
+array containg  map of two following value:

 - contain: string to check if option need to be apply on docker repository
 - options: possible option are: username,password and insecureTLS

 #### LoggerOption

+- verbose

 #### Git

+- enabled
+- refbranch: branch name where new branch will be base

 #### GetTagReplaceURL

+array with  map toreplace a docker repository URL by another
+- target: target url to replace
+- replace: replacement URL

 ## ToDo

-- use cobra for command management
 - manage pull request from gitea
 - manage url in argument to got directly git forge
 - use a meta in task to got release note link